Log in

 I’m not interested in music festivals or parties.
 What other events can I go to?

-Check out our events calendar for a full list of UCSA ORI ‘26 events after the Jan 12th announcement – there’s plenty for everyone!
+Check out our events calendar here for a full list of UCSA ORI ‘26 events – there’s plenty for everyone!

 I’m not a UC Student, can I go to UCSA ORI ‘26?